-The Christmas market on the market square of Coburg is framed by Renaissance facades and several corner oriels, which are known as Coburger Erker.
-Between the historic town hall and the former ducal chancery, visitors enjoy the Coburger Bratwurst, a sausage which is traditionally roasted over an open fire of pine cones.
+Renaissance facades and several corner oriels frame the Christmas market on the market square of Coburg.
+The oriels are known as Coburger Erker.
+Between the historic town hall and the former ducal chancery, visitors enjoy the Coburger Bratwurst.
+It is a sausage roasted over an open fire of pine cones.
+[German]

 During the Christkindlesmarkt, the traditional christmas market of Nuremberg, one have the chance to ride on a 1939 reproduction of a nine-seater Berlin with two coupés from 1874.
 The stagecoach is supplied by the Museum for Communication which is also worth a visit.